Health Care System

 Doctor’s appointments and preventive care

 Everyone, including foreigners, should be registered with a GP.
-Register with a GP as soon as possible, so that you know who to contact if you need medical help.
-In the Czech Republic, both men and women see a GP for regular preventive check-ups which are covered by public health insurance.
+Register with a GP as soon as possible so that you know who to contact if you need medical help.
+In the Czech Republic, both men and women see a GP for regular preventive check-ups, which are covered by public health insurance.

-If necessary, your GP will issue you a referral to a specialist (such as neurologist, urologist, diabetologist, etc.).
-There are also specialists you can see without a referral from the GP (e.g. a dentist, gynaecologist, dermatologist, ENT or ophthalmologist).
+If necessary, your GP will issue you a referral to a specialist (such as a neurologist, urologist, diabetologist, etc.).
+There are also specialists you can see without a referral from the GP (e.g. a dentist, gynaecologist, dermatologist, ENT specialist or ophthalmologist).

 Urgent Medical Care